tomasharkema/nixos-nvidia-vgpu/README.md

 ### Windows

-In the Windows VM you need to install the appropriate drivers too, if you use a A profile for example (from the `mdevctl types` command) you can use the normal driver from the [nvidia licensing server](#nvidia-drivers), if you want a Q profile ([difference between profiles](https://youtu.be/cPrOoeMxzu0?t=1244)), you're gonna need to get the driver from the [nvidia servers](#nvidia-drivers) and patch it with the [community vgpu unlock repo](https://github.com/VGPU-Community-Drivers/vGPU-Unlock-patcher).
+In the Windows VM you need to install the appropriate drivers too, if you use a A profile([difference between profiles](https://youtu.be/cPrOoeMxzu0?t=1244)) for example (from the `mdevctl types` command) you can use the normal driver from the [nvidia licensing server](#nvidia-drivers), if you want a Q profile, you're gonna need to get the driver from the [nvidia servers](#nvidia-drivers) and patch it with the [community vgpu unlock repo](https://github.com/VGPU-Community-Drivers/vGPU-Unlock-patcher).

 That [didn't work for me either](https://discord.com/channels/829786927829745685/830520513834516530/1109199157299793970) tho, so I had to use the special `GeForce RTX 2070-` profiles (from `mdevctl types`) and a special driver for the VM, [this one](https://nvidia-gaming.s3.us-east-1.amazonaws.com/windows/528.49_Cloud_Gaming_win10_win11_server2019_server2022_dch_64bit_international.exe).
 Here is the explenation of where that driver is from: